SLZPlugins/slz_testHarness/README.md

 a function.
 You can create local variables, or access any ones that are in scope at the time.

+There are also six methods to help facilitate tests. __Because of the change from modular loading to individual plugin loading, some of these ooks don't work properly anymore.
+You can safely assume beforeEachCase and afterEachCase work correctly, and honestly they can accomplish everything the others could accomplish, just less efficiently than originally planned__

+  beforeEachCase
+  beforeEachScenario
-There are also six methods to help facilitate tests. beforeEachCase beforeEachScenario beforeAll <------ ## Not available in Alpha afterEachCase afterEachScenario afterAll
+  beforeAll <------ ## Not available in Alpha afterEachCase afterEachScenario afterAll

 Each of them accepts a single argument, a function where you can write code to fire on the trigger described in each name.
 For example, to have a